By the end of this section, you will be able to:

 Nixon also courted northern, blue-collar workers, whom he later called the silent majority, to acknowledge their belief that their voices were seldom heard.
 These voters feared the social changes taking place in the country: Antiwar protests challenged their own sense of patriotism and civic duty, whereas the recreational use of new drugs threatened their cherished principles of self-discipline, and urban riots invoked the specter of a racial reckoning.
 Government action on behalf of the marginalized raised the question of whether its traditional constituency—the White middle class—would lose its privileged place in American politics.
 Some felt left behind as the government turned to the problems of African Americans.
 Nixon’s promises of stability and his emphasis on law and order appealed to them.
 He portrayed himself as a fervent patriot who would take a strong stand against racial unrest and antiwar protests.
 Nixon harshly critiqued Lyndon Johnson’s Great Society, and he promised a secret plan to end the war in Vietnam honorably and bring home the troops.
 He also promised to reform the Supreme Court, which he contended had gone too far in “coddling criminals.”
 Under Chief Justice Earl Warren, the court had used the due process and equal protection clauses of the Fourteenth Amendment to grant those accused under state law the ability to defend themselves and secure protections against unlawful search and seizure, cruel and unusual punishment, and self-incrimination.

 Nixon had found the political capital that would ensure his victory in the suburbs, which produced more votes than either urban or rural areas.
 He championed “middle America,” which was fed up with social convulsions, and called upon the country to come together.
 His running mate, Spiro T. Agnew, a former governor of Maryland, blasted the Democratic ticket as fiscally irresponsible and “soft on communism.”
-Nixon and Agnew’s message thus appealed to northern middle-class and blue-collar Whites as well as southern Whites who had fled to the suburbs in the wake of the Supreme Court’s pro-integration decision in Brown v.
+Nixon and Agnew’s message thus appealed to northern middle-class and blue-collar White people as well as southern White people who had fled to the suburbs in the wake of the Supreme Court’s pro-integration decision in Brown v.
 Board of Education (Figure 30.7).

 DEMOCRATS IN DISARRAY